Fluttering Sound When Accelerating

 The flapping noise when accelerating may be caused by a broken fan belt.
 It is a common issue and can be fixed by replacing the belt.
 Check your lug nuts and wheel bearings as well.
 Another potential cause could be turbo flutter, which is harmless but can be disturbing.

-Want to learn more about Vehicle Maintenance?
-This post could provide more insights.
+Explore more about Vehicle Maintenance with this related post.
 Can Aluminum Be Used As a Ground?

 Why Do I Hear A Fluttering In My Car?